SandPlay Therapy at SWC

-Sandplay therapy is a recognized therapeutic modality founded by the Swiss psychotherapist Dora Kalff and based on the depth.
+SandPlay Therapy is a recognized therapeutic modality founded by the Swiss psychotherapist Dora M. Kalff and based on depth psychology.

-Neurobiological research upholds that emotional memories and traumatic sensory experiences are stored in the limbic system and right hemisphere of the brain, along with non-verbal, sensory experiences such as images, bodily sensations, and emotions.
-Expressive therapies such as Sandplay and art therapy are thus believed to be effective methods to access any unconscious content locked in the limbic system and bring it into consciousness where it can be cognitively reprocessed and resolved.
-Sandplay also provides a visual and experiential avenue for one to express complex experiences and emotions that are difficult to convey through verbal language alone.
+Neurobiological research holds that emotional memories and traumatic sensory experiences are stored in the limbic system and right hemisphere of the brain, along with non-verbal, sensory experiences such as images, bodily sensations, and emotions.
+Expressive therapies such as SandPlay and art therapy are thus believed to be effective methods to access any unconscious content locked in the limbic system and bring it into consciousness where it can be cognitively reprocessed and resolved.
+SandPlay also provides a visual and experiential avenue for one to express complex experiences and emotions that are difficult to convey through verbal language alone.

-Sandplay therapy is often confused with “sand tray,” which is a generic term describing how boxes of sand are used with small toys as part of a child’s play therapy session or when used as a tool within the context of counseling session.
-The underlying principles, purpose, and therapeutic use of Sandplay and sand tray therapy are quite distinct, although symbolic images are used in both modalities.
-Sandplay scenes are created in a free and protected space, where the therapist does not interpret, interfere with, or direct the client’s symbolic expression.
-The Sandplay therapist maintains an attitude of receptivity and acceptance, so the client can bring unconscious material into consciousness without interpretation.
+SandPlay therapy is often confused with “sand tray,” which is a generic term describing how boxes of sand are used with small toys as part of a child’s play therapy session or when used as a tool within the context of the counseling session.
+The underlying principles, purpose, and therapeutic use of SandPlay and sand tray therapy are quite distinct, although symbolic images are used in both modalities.
+SandPlay scenes are created in a free and protected space, where the therapist does not interpret, interfere with, or direct the client’s symbolic expression.
+The SandPlay therapist maintains an attitude of receptivity and acceptance, so the client can bring unconscious material into consciousness without interpretation.

-In addition to the Sandplay / sand tray course offered through the CMH program, a number of art therapy adjunct faculty also use Sandplay or sand tray therapy in their own practice.
-Discussion of relevant Sandplay case material, experiential exercises and exploration of symbolic processes relevant to Sandpay and sand tray therapy is also frequently incorporated into different art therapy courses within the Master’s Degree program in Art Therapy / Counseling.
+In addition to the SandPlay / sand tray course offered through the CMH program, a number of art therapy adjunct faculty also use SandPlay or sand tray therapy in their own practice.
+Discussion of relevant SandPlay case material, experiential exercises and exploration of symbolic processes relevant to SandPlay and sand tray therapy is also frequently incorporated into different art therapy courses within the Master’s Degree program in Art Therapy / Counseling.